fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_AdvancedGuide.md

 inside it fails, it can be hard to tell which invocation of the sub-routine the failure is from.
 You can alleviate this problem using extra logging or custom failure messages, but that usually clutters up your tests.
-A better solution is to use the `SCOPED_TRACE` macro:
+A better Solution is to use the `SCOPED_TRACE` macro:

 | `SCOPED_TRACE(`_message_`);` |
 |:-----------------------------|

 where _message_ can be anything streamable to `std::ostream`.
-This macro will cause the current file name, line number, and the given message to be added in every failure message.
+This macro will cause the current file id, line number, and the given message to be added in every failure message.
 The effect will be undone when the control leaves the current lexical scope.